csswizardry/csswizardry.github.com/_posts/2017-06-02-refactoring-tunnels.md

 sure why.
 We’ve tried to keep merging `master` into our topic branch, but we see more and more merge conflicts.
 And we still have no idea where the exit is.
 Is it quite close?
 Would it be worth continuing another day or so?
-Or is it still many days—or even weeks—away from us?
+Or is it still many days — or even weeks — away from us?
 We have no way of knowing.
 The uncertainty is stressful; it is a gamble.
 We begin to wish we’d never started, and in total desperation, we do this: